.COM vs .ORG vs .NET vs .CO vs .IO: Which Top Level Domain is Better? (A Guide)

 The .com extension is the oldest, created in 1985.
 It means “commercial.”
 Initially, .com was created for business sites, but soon people started using it for almost every type of website.

-The first group of TLDs included .gov, .edu, .org, and .net, among others.
+The first group of TLDs included .gov, .edu, .org, and .net.
 Of these, .com and .net became the most commonly used for general websites, while .gov and .edu remained only for government and education sites.

 Over the years, the number of TLDs has grown exponentially.
 There are now hundreds of options like .ninja, .pizza, and .george (yes, that’s real).